-Scrum Project ·
+Scrum Project

 Name:

 Venue:

 Date: Start time: End time: Duration:

 Client:

 Stakeholder list:

-Scrum Team
+· Scrum Team ·

 Scrum Master:

 Product owner:

 Scrum Developer 1:

 Scrum Developer 2:

 Scrum Developer 3:

 Scrum Developer 4:

 Scrum Developer 5:

-Vision: What is your vision, your overarching goal for creating the product?
 Target group Needs Product Value Which market segment does the product address?
 What problem does the product solve?
 What product is it?
 What makes it desirable and special?
 How is the product going to benefit the company?
 What are the Who are the target users and customers?
 Which benefit does it provide?
 Is it feasible to develop the product? business goals?
 What is the business model?